LeBron James to become first to score 50,000 combined points in NBA regular season and playoffs

 James began Tuesday at third in NBA history with 1,547 regular-season games played, trailing only Robert Parish (1,611) and Abdul-Jabbar (1,560).
 If he stays healthy and elects to return for a record 23rd season, he will likely surpass Parish next winter.

 James has also played in 287 postseason games, the most in NBA history.
-He became the league’s career playoff scoring leader on May 25, 2017, when he surpassed Michael Jordan’s career total of 5,987 during the Cleveland Cavaliers’ Eastern Conference finals game in Boston.
+He became the league’s career playoff scoring leader on May 25, 2017, when he surpassed Michael Jordan’s total of 5,987 during the Cleveland Cavaliers’ Eastern Conference finals game at Boston.

 James then became the top scorer in regular-season history on Feb.
 7, 2023, when he topped Abdul-Jabbar’s record of 38,387 points during the Lakers’ game against Oklahoma City.